sydneychiang/Metatrends/readme.md

 	+ The filter is a collection of platforms and their checkboxes found inside the header of the site.
 	+ Clicking anywhere on the header (except for the word "Metatrends") will expand and reveal the filter.
 ### 📊 Charts
-Metatrends features a text search through our database (information dating back to 9/25/2020) on relevant fields specific to each platform.
+Metatrends features a charts section using trends data that we have collected.
 + **What it does**
 	+ These charts display interesting data that our site has collected.
 We implemented a chart per platform, displaying some of the most engaging content that our site has seen.
 If you have an idea for a chart you'd like to see, send us a request at habitapp.co@gmail.com!
 + **How it's done**